-- Already enrolled in the senior citizen discount program - Single-meter serving a multi-unit property - Only the customer of record's primary residence can be enrolled in CRP - Premise in which a business is operating throughand increase to approximately 76,008 by 2016.
+- Already enrolled in the senior citizen discount program - Single-meter serving a multi-unit property - Only the customer of record's primary residence can be enrolled in CRP - · Premise in which a business is operating

+CRP Projected Enrollment - PGW projects the average monthly enrollment in CRP to be approximately 70,586 by the end of the calendar year 2014 and increase to approximately 76,008 by 2016.
 This projection is based on enrollment trends and future outreach for CRP.

-CRP Projected Enrollment - PGW projects the average monthly enrollment in CRP to be 76,042 inapproximately 70,586 by the end of the calendar yearsyear 2014